wxsd-sales/video-for-wxcc/README.md

 ### Steps

+1. Create a Webex Connect Chat Asset
+ Login your WxConnent Tenand, and navigate to the Menu _Assets, Apps_

-1. Download this Webex Connect Flow
+5. Download this Webex Connect Flow